 The People Panel: Our Service User/Carer Advisory Group.

-The programme’s Service User and Carer Advisory Group was named by its members as the People Panel.
-The panel was established in 2008 with the aim of enhancing trainees' learning from a service user /carer perspective.
-The panel comprises individuals who have had involvement with clinical psychology in adult mental health, clinical health, older adult, child and adolescence and child intellectual disability services.
+The programme’s Service User and Carer Involvement Group was named by its members 'the People Panel'.
+The panel was established in 2008 with one of its aims the enhancment of trainees' learning from a service user /carer perspective.
+The panel currently comprises individuals who have had involvement with clinical psychology services in a range of settings such as adult mental health, clinical health, older adult, child and adolescence and child intellectual disability services.
+The representation on the People Pane fluctuates like an organic process and has the potential to change regularly with new members joining and others feeling that their involvement being a member of the panel reached its natural end.
 The panel is involved in a number of different aspects of the training programme, from the development of client consent guidelines for trainees on placement, to the development of forms for service user feedback to be completed at the end of the trainee’s involvement.
+Service user and carer representatives sit on all programme committees.
 Service users also play a key role in our selection procedures and are actively involved with a number of teaching sessions on the programme.
 Trainee feedback on these sessions is always extremely positive and highly valued.
-Trainees are encouraged to consult with service users for advice regarding potential research topics, use of questionnaires and outcome measures.
+Trainees are encouraged to consult with service users and carers for advice regarding potential research topics, use of questionnaires and outcome measures.

-We have trainee representation from all cohort years on the People Panel.
-Trainees are encouraged to chair the meetings and we publish a People Panel’s newsletter Edrychiad/Insight.
-A member of the panel takes the lead role in editing this resource, thus ensuring that all service user activities are shared both within our programme team and the wider clinical psychology community.
+We have trainee representation from all cohort years on the People Panel and they are encouraged to chair the meetings.
+The panel publish a People Panel’s newsletter Edrychiad/Insight.
+A member of the panel takes the lead role in editing this resource, thus ensuring that all service user and carer activities are shared both within our programme team and the wider clinical psychology community.